RhysCAllen/MAG-pipeline-public/pipelines/2022-MAG-assembly-anvio-pipeline.md

 Scaffolds consist of contigs and gaps, mapped to a continuous predicted genome ref seq

-N50: length of the contig halfway through a list of contigs sorted by size (N50 = 75kb)
+N50: median length of contigs (N50 = 75kb). i.e. half of the contigs are longer than 75kb; the other half are shorter.
 L50: the number of the contig halfway through a list of contigs sorted by size (the 75kb contig is the third contig in the list, so L50 = 3).
 U50: Same as N50, but only unique contigs are counted (those that are entirely overlapped by other contigs are not counted; the red contigs in this fig).
 https://pubmed.ncbi.nlm.nih.gov/28418726/#&gid=article-figures&pid=fig-2-uid-1